Interstate 69W

 Interstate 69W (I-69W) is a relatively short north–south Interstate Highway running through South Texas in the United States.
-The freeway begins northeast of the middle of World Trade International Bridge in Laredo and ends at I-35.
+The freeway begins northeast of the middle of the World Trade International Bridge in Laredo and ends just east of I-35.
 In the future, I-69W will head northeast for 180 mi before terminating near Victoria as both I-69E and I-69W merge to form I-69.
-For its entire length, I-69W runs concurrently with US Highway 59 (US 59).
+For its entire length, I-69W runs concurrently with U.S. Highway 59 (US 59).

 Route description

 The Federal Highway Administration (FHWA) approved the designation of a 1.4 mi section of freeway in Laredo as part of I-69W.
-The congressionally designated I-69W corridor begins at the Mexican border on the World Trade International Bridge, which connects to Mexican Federal Highway 85D, at the border in Laredo.
-It is cosigned with both US 59 and State Highway Loop 20 (Loop 20; Bob Bullock Loop) and extends 1.4 mi to I-35 (which connects to Mexican Federal Highway 85 south of the border).
+The congressionally designated I-69W corridor begins at the Mexico–U.S. border on the World Trade International Bridge, which connects to Federal Highway 85D (Fed.
+85D), at the border in Laredo.
+It is cosigned with both US 59 and Loop 20 (Bob Bullock Loop) and extends 1.4 mi to I-35 (which connects to Fed.
+85 south of the border).